 All non-tenure-line (NTL) faculty in the College of Earth and Mineral Sciences (EMS) are invited to attend this symposium.
-Whether you're looking to learn about resources for promotion, research, teaching, and professional development — or simply want to connect with your NTL colleagues — this event is for you!
+If you’re interested in learning more about Activity Insight, the 5-year extended review for teaching faculty, or professional development, then this symposium is for you!
 Enjoy informative presentations, networking opportunities, and complimentary refreshments, including adult beverages.

 Dates